 On the 4th of June 2021 the EU Commission announced the adoption of new Standard Contractual Clauses (new SCCs).
-The new SCCs must be used by all SaaS suppliers and SaaS customers who transfer personal data to countries outside the EU/EEA (third countries) once the current SCCs are repealed.
+The new SCCs must be used by all SaaS suppliers and SaaS customers who transfer personal data to countries outside the EU/EEA (third countries) as the current SCCs were repealed on the 27th of September 2021.

 What are EU Standard Contractual Clauses